Mixed waste

 - cardboard, paper and carton that are wet and dirty and are not suitable for recycling

-- textiles that are unsuitable for end-of-life textile collection; socks, underwear, shoes, bags, rubber, leather
+- textiles that are unsuitable for end-of-life textile collection; socks, underwear, shoes, bags, rubber, leather and damaged textiles

 - mattresses, pillows, blankets and rugs